sanity-io/get-started-sanity-nuxt3/README.md

 # Get started with Sanity and Nuxt3

-This project contains a minimal SvelteKit starter project to list pets on a page.
+This project contains a minimal Nuxt3 starter project to list pets on a page.
 It is used in the [Getting started with Sanity](https://www.sanity.io/docs/getting-started) guide.

 ## Set up